 Shape and Style

 - Wider glass mugs have more surface area so the coffee will cool faster.
-It also means that the aroma will circulate over a wider area, which has been shown to minimize acidity, enhance sweetness, and produce a more full-bodied mouthfeel.
-Choose a wider mug if you enjoy darker roasts with low acidity and sweet flavors.
+It also means that the aroma will circulate over a wider area, which has been shown to minimise acidity, enhance sweetness, and produce a more full-bodied mouthfeel.
+Choose a wider mug if you enjoy darker roasts with low acidity and sweet flavours.

 A final style question is whether you want your glass coffee mug to have a handle.
 A handle (or heatproof sleeve) is strongly recommended if the mug isn’t double-walled.
 For double-walled coffee mugs, it’s more a matter of personal preference and comfort.
 For example, coffee drinkers with larger hands often find handles too cramped, while those with smaller hands may find wide glass mugs hard to handle (no pun intended).

 Choosing the best glass coffee mug comes down to meeting your needs.
-What’s your favorite style of coffee?
+What’s your favourite style of coffee?
 Do you like to sip at home or on the go?
 Do you drink fast or slow?
-What flavors do you want to enhance?
+What flavours do you want to enhance?